First Encounters Safe Scan

 2. We employ licensed sonographers who are qualified and experienced.

-All of our sonographers are registered with the Health Professionals Council, the regulator for health professionals throughout the UK.
-In order to achieve HPC-registered status, one must meet the Council's standards for training, behaviour, health/hygiene, and professional skills.
+All of our sonographers are registered with the Health and Care Professions Council (HCPC), the regulator for health professionals throughout the UK.
+In order to achieve HCPC-registered status, one must meet the Council's standards for training, behaviour, health/hygiene, and professional skills.
 Many of the 4D ultrasound scan packages currently flooding the market are NOT carried out by registered healthcare professionals, which could mean that potential complications with your pregnancy go undetected.

 3. We use advanced GE Healthcare equipment with HDlive technology.